 - Net Worth

-If you think dining at Fat Sal’s for $300 a month is too much, you can curb your spending for the upcoming months.
-Perhaps you’d feel better only spending $150 a month and socking away that extra $150 towards your emergency fund.
+If you think dining out for $300 a month is too much, you can curb your future spending.
+Perhaps you’d feel better only spending $150 a month and socking away the extra towards retirement.

-This is another area where Mint shines.
+It’s another area where Mint excels.
 You can run the numbers on your spending and make adjustments aligned with your goals.

 1 / 5

-This feature is excellent at spotting areas that need improvement (or areas where you’re on track in which case, crack that bottle of Allagash Curieux!)
+This feature is excellent at spotting areas needing improvement (or areas where you’re on track)

-What I like about this feature is the ability to filter it by account.
+What I like about this feature is the ability to filter by account.
 You have the option to see the aggregate of all your data or specific accounts.
-Time frame filters are lovely to add for your data crunching.

 Debts and Net Worth work the same way.